 Bach Nguyen (’20) is investigating the surface chemistry of silver nanoparticles for a better understanding of the interactions between manufactured nanomaterials and natural organic compounds in water.

-Sondrica Goines (’20) was instrumental in developing our methodologies for studying the interactions between silver nananoparticles and organic material.
+Sondrica Goines (’18) was instrumental in developing our methodologies for studying the interactions between silver nananoparticles and organic material.
 She presented her research numerous times both on campus and off.
 In 2016 she was awarded Best Chemistry Poster at the Research Bound conference.
 She worked as an REU student in the lab of Dr. Xia at Georgia Tech the following summer.
 She is now pursuing a PhD in chemistry at UNC-Chapel Hill in the lab of Dr. Jeffrey Dick.
+Sondrica has started a podcast called “Curly Headed Chemist” for students pursuing a career in STEM.

 Colton Miller (’18) worked in the lab on developing our voltammetric studies of zinc oxide nanoparticle dissolution.
 Colton’s research laid the groundwork for continued studies in this area.
 Colton is now employed as a metallography technician at IMR Test Labs in Portland, OR.